 - Accreditations: Program Credentials

-Accreditation is important because it ensures that schools are offering the high-quality education students need to provide patient care.
+Accreditation is important because it ensures that online surgical tech schools are offering the high-quality education students need to provide patient care.
 During the accreditation process, schools have their curriculum, facilities, and faculty evaluated in order to determine if they are equipped to train students to meet the demands of the job.
 There are two organizations that provide accreditation to surgical tech programs: the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES), which are discussed below.

 - The Commission on Accreditation of Allied Health Education Programs: The CAAHEP accredits programs in unique areas of the health sciences discipline, such as surgical technology, art therapy, medical illustration, and advanced cardiovascular sonography.
 When considering schools for accreditation, the organization looks at its faculty, curriculum, facilities, and resources to ensure that the program prepares students to be successful in the field.